Securing Unsecured Content

 In this article, we will discuss why your secured website might still display this warning after installing an SSL certificate as well as what you can do to try and secure all of the content of your pages.

-It might seem natural that if you use an SSL certificate, then this too will secure all of your website content; however, this isn't the case.Although the Secure Socket Layer is encrypting the real traffic moving between your content and various computers, you may still have content that's not able to be encrypted, like HTML code such as an iframe for example.
+It might seem natural that if you use an SSL certificate, then this too will secure all of your website content; however, this isn't the case.Although the Secure Socket Layer encrypts the real traffic moving between your content and various computers, you may still have content that cannot be encrypted, like HTML code such as an iframe, for example.

 Since iframes (and similar coded content) are technically not located in the same place as the content on your website, this means customers may still receive messages that the page they're viewing contains unsecured content; notably, if images or other elements are not encrypted at their host.